rhobs/handbook/content/Services/RHOBS/rules-and-alerting.md

 ## Additional resources

-In case problems occur, here is a list of links that can help you:
+In case problems occur or if you want to have a general overview, here is a list of links that can help you:

 | Stage                                                                                                                                                                         | Production                                                                                                                                                                                          |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|